 Holmes Mill Wedding Photography – Michaella & Richard

-Holmes Mill is somewhere we’ve been just a little bit in love with for a couple of years now.
-When we were choosing a venue to host our wedding photography workshop, Shoot & Hustle, we fell in love with the charm and character, location and stunning food at Holmes Mill.
+Holmes Mill is somewhere we’ve been just a little bit in love with for a few years now.
+When we were choosing a venue to host our wedding photography workshop, we fell in love with the charm, character, and upmarket-beer-hall food at Holmes Mill.